rdaum/simple_tta/README.md

 ### But this sucks, because <XXXX>?

   * Well I'm not as smart as you!
+This is a toy.
+  * But ...
 Contributions welcome.